 Gellish is a text markup language created in 2005.
 Gellish is a formal language that is natural language independent, although its concepts have 'names' and definitions in various natural languages.
 Any natural language variant, such as Gellish Formal English is a controlled natural language.
 Information and knowledge can be expressed in such a way that it is computer-interpretable, as well as system-independent and natural language independent.
 Read more on Wikipedia...

 - See also: rdf, xml, owl

-- I have 18 facts about Gellish. what would you like to know? email me and let me know how I can help.
+- Have a question about Gellish not answered here?
+Email me and let me know how I can help.

 Example code from Wikipedia:

 - a UID of the fact that is expressed on this row in the table - a UID of the intention with which the fact is communicated or stored (e.g. as a statement, a query, etc.) - a UID of a left-hand object - a UID of a relation type - a UID of a right-hand object - a UID of a unit of measure (optional) - a string that forms a description (textual definition) of the left hand object.